alexturpin/rwsdk-mantine/README.md

 # RedwoodSDK starter

-Starter for RedwoodSDK project to be hosted on Cloudflare Workers.
+Starter for RedwoodSDK projects to be hosted on Cloudflare Workers.
 Includes:

 - Mantine + Tabler icons
 - tRPC + Zod + react-query